top of page

 How to Participate

-AMWA members can join and contribute to any technical or business working groups:
+AMWA and EBU members can join and contribute to any technical or business working groups:

 • General or Principal Members: participate in all working groups